 Practical tips

-Patios open 11:00–14:00 and 18:00–22:00.
+Patios open 11:00–14:00 and 18:00–22:00 daily.
+One exception: on the final day (exact date TBC), all patios close at 20:30 instead of 22:00.
 Go in the morning for the eastern quarters (Santa Marina, San Lorenzo), and in the evening for San Basilio and Judería.
 Starting with less-visited quarters avoids the longest queues.
 Free entry to all patios.
 2-hour guided tours with reserved time slots bypass the queues at popular patios (€16).